agmunozs/PyCPT/README.md

 Since PyCPT is interfacing CPT, you should also cite CPT itself.
 Please find the way to cite the latest CPT version [here](https://iri.columbia.edu/our-expertise/climate/tools/cpt/) (click on the "Download latest version" link on the right-side menu).

+## Issues
+Please use the templates provided in the "Issues" tab to request improvements to PyCPT.
+Requests are priritized and will be addressed as soon as possible.

 ## Acknowledgements
 James Doss-Gollin (Columbia Water Center) developed the original download Python functions.